18F/jekyll_pages_api_search/README.md

 and test the gem, and merging all changes to the `master` branch, first bump the version number by editing [`lib/jekyll_pages_api_search/version.rb`](lib/jekyll_pages_api_search/version.rb).
+Commit this update directly to the `master` branch.
 Then run `bundle exec rake release` to build the gem, tag the head commit in `git`, push the branch and tag to GitHub, and ultimately push the release to [`jekyll_pages_api_search` on